Onelinerhub/onelinerhub/clickhouse/how-to-use-regexp-in-queries.md

-# How to use regexp in queries
+# How to use regex in queries

 ```sql
 SELECT * FROM tbl WHERE match(col, 'D.+')